 Under Helen Zille’s leadership, liberalism’s flagship, the Democratic Alliance, has finally come to terms with the post 1994 political settlement and dropped its ‘fight back’ posture.
 It is trying to appeal to black voters by appropriating the language, style, the icons, images and totems of the liberation struggle.

 Perhaps one’s final verdict could be the words of Oscar Wilde: ‘Imitation is the sincerest form of flattery!’

-* Z. Pallo Jordan, one of South Africa’s foremost intellectuals, is the former Minister of Arts and Culture in the South African government.
-This essay appears in the new issue of Amandla!
+*This essay first appeared in the new issue of Amandla!
 Magazine which goes on sale today.
 It is kindly republished here with the permission of the editors.